 Tshwane University of Technology (TUT) offers a number of courses through distance learning, including Applied Languages, Integrated Communication, Journalism, Law and Public Management.

 The University of Pretoria, in 2002, launched a distance education initiative within it’s Education Faculty, in order to help address the dire need among practising teachers, to improve their qualifications.
 This is an issue that exists especially in rural areas.Wits offers fully online short courses in the fields of business, finance and IT, all through their Digital Campus system.

 The most popular Distance Learning subjects have to do with vocational training, and many TVET colleges support the high demand for these qualifications.

 False Bay TVET College in Cape Town has added to its Distance Learning courses, now offering Educare and Hospitality Services in addition to its Business, Financial or Public Management, Motor Mechanics and Electrical Engineering courses.

 South West Gauteng College offers business and engineering courses through distance learning, the kind of highly sought-after vocational courses that produce artisans, skilled technicians and engineers.

 Here is a brief list of TVET and other colleges that offer Distance Learning options.

-Do you thrive when you set your own schedule?
+Did you thrive when you set your own schedule in school?
 Do you live far from the city?
 Do you work or have other obligations?
 For some, Distance Learning is far and away the best option for their personal situation.
 As long as you can motivate yourself, remember your submission dates and maintain your own work ethic, this form of study can offer you a flexibility that you won’t get at any full-time university.